 For example, if you want to add c:\Users\yourusername to the path variable, type the following command

 setx path “%path%;c:\Users\YourUsername”

-The path variable is mostly managed in the background and the system and user software take care of it but for some programs or software you have to add the path manually otherwise your operating system will not work properly and it can result in error if you changed any system or user variable path mistakenly.
-In such cases, this add to path variable in the context menu can be quite handy.
-It’s up to you whether you wan to install a software to add the variable in the context menu or you want to add it using command prompt.
+The path variable is mostly managed in the background, and the system and user software take care of it.
+But for some programs or software, you have to manually add the path, otherwise your operating system will not work properly, and it can lead to error if you changed any system or user variable path mistakenly.
+In such cases, this add to path variable in the context menu and can be handy.
+It’s up to you whether you want to install the software to add the variable to the context menu or if you want to add it using the command prompt.